PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 3)  cd to or open the portmidi directory

-4)  start or click on the portmidi.sln workspace
+4)  start or click on the portmidi.sln workspace (note, there is also portmidi-VC9.sln for Visual C++ version 9 users).

 5)  the following projects exist within this workspace:
     - portmidi (the PortMidi library)
     - porttime (a small portable library implementing timer facilities)